 Skip to main content

-The Agile Manifesto is the foundation of the agile mindset.
-Agile is a mindset which values people, functional work products, stakeholder collaboration, and adapting to change.
+Scrum ceremonies are a core part of the practice of implementing Agile, a mindset which values people, functional work products, stakeholder collaboration, and adapting to change.

-Within the umbrella of agile sit multiple methodologies through which to collaborate and function as a team, all with the agile mindset and manifesto in mind.
-Of these methodologies, the most widely used in software development is Scrum.
+The Scrum methodology and ceremonies are based on the Agile Manifesto, within which sit multiple methodologies to collaborate and function as a team, all with the agile mindset and manifesto in mind.

 scrum methodology agile umbrella infographic